A-Pro® Home Inspection Fernandina Beach

 Having A-Pro Home Inspection The First Coast on your side during the final fill thru Inspection is a wise decision.
 A final walk-through is executed a few hours to five days before closing.
 It is not a home inspection nor is it a time to begin negotiating repairs.
 The primary purpose of the final walk-through inspection is to make sure that the property is in the agreed-upon condition you agreed to buy it in. (agreed-upon repairs/improvements, if any, were made satisfactory) Many clients re-hire us to conduct the walkthrough after our initial home inspection when there were changes, repairs or improvements negotiated in order to come to a purchase agreement.

 There are additional inspections outside of the scope of a standard Home Inspection.
 Most home inspectors in the State of Florida follow minimum standards of practice required.
-A-Pro provides a 500-point inspection which covers over 1,800 systems and/or components.
+A-Pro provides a 500-point inspection that covers over 1,800 systems and/or components.
 Contact your A-Pro inspector today for further details.

 Below are ancillary services that may be of interest to you now or has a homeowner.